 Let’s say your child has a unit test on the solar system or the cycle of the oceans.
-He could make a PowerPoint presentation of the key facts to study from or a slideshow with narration.
-For a history test, he could create a visual timeline of the main events.
-Working with visuals can help him connect with the material on a deeper level.
+Your child could make a PowerPoint presentation of the key facts to study from or a slideshow with narration.
+For a history test, your child could create a visual timeline of the main events.
+Working with visuals can help your child connect with the material on a deeper level.

 3. Add images to flashcards.

 Making flashcards that include images can help your child remember information.
-And there are many ways he can do it.
-For instance, he can make digital flashcards using an app.
-He can also cut and paste images he finds online on index cards, or draw them himself.
+And there are many ways kids can do it.
+For instance, your child can make digital flashcards using an app.
+Your child can also cut and paste images they find online on index cards or draw them themself.

 4. Prepare for short-answer tests in advance.

 Dyslexia can often impact writing.
-If that’s the case with your child, short-answer test questions might be hard—and stressful.
+If that’s the case with your child, short-answer test questions might be hard — and stressful.
 Have your child ask the teacher what material will be covered on the test.
-Then, help your child come up with practice questions, and have him practice writing short answers.
+Then, help your child come up with practice questions, and have your child practice writing short answers.

 Doing that will help reinforce the information.
-It can also make him more comfortable with the format and more confident in his ability to handle it on test day.
+It can also make kids more comfortable with the format and more confident in their ability to handle it on test day.

-5. Have him read or play notes aloud.
+5. Have your child read or play notes aloud.

 Kids with dyslexia often use multiple senses when they learn to read.
 That approach can also help when they study.
 Hearing or speaking information can make it easier to take it in, process it, and remember it.

-When your child is studying, have him read aloud relevant sections from the textbook or from the class notes.
-He might also want to record information and then play it back.
-He could also ask a parent or a study group member to make the recording of notes if there’s a lot of text.
+When your child is studying, have them read aloud relevant sections from the textbook or from the class notes.
+Your child might also want to record information and then play it back.
+Your child could also ask a parent or a study group member to make the recording of notes if there’s a lot of text.

 6. Try software to help organize study notes.